 4. Consider whether the other party is likely to agree to your proposal.
 If you know the other party will never agree to anything close to your custody goals, you should consider filing a custody suit before negotiating.
 You should also consider filing suit if the other party is untrustworthy or has issues that affect their parenting ability (drugs, alcohol, mental health issues, etc).

 Negotiating without any hope of settlement or with someone who is completely unreliable or irresponsible can waste valuable resources and time.
 Carefully discuss these issues and options with your attorney.

 5. If you are going to negotiate, send the complete proposal to the other party.
 It is generally the better practice to have the entire proposal drafted and ready to sign when sent to the other party, as it eliminates the possibility of misunderstandings or face to face hostility that often comes with direct negotiations.

-A letter from your attorney should accompany the proposal which includes a deadline and any other pertinent information.
+A letter from your attorney that includes the deadline should accompany the proposal.

 6. If you are filing a child custody lawsuit, prepare and gather information.
 Work closely with your attorney in the planning, preparation, and initiation of any custody action.
 You should be working on gathering school records, health records, witness statements, photographs, and any other relevant information.